NalianAchei2020/Awesome_Books/README.md

 # 📖 Awesome_Books <a name="about-project"></a>

-This a javascript Library where you can add and remove books
+This is a dynamic website developed with HTML, CSS, and JavaScript. where users can add books with the author's names, and users can as well delete the book from the book list.

-*[Awesome_Books]* is a HTML, Javascript and CSS project
+*[Awesome_Books]* is an HTML, Javascript, and CSS project

 ## 🛠 Built With <a name="built-with"></a>